LiamRobertson327/AI-Blue-Teaming/project/README.md

-# Capstone Sample Repo
+# Capstone Protect Starter Repo

-This is sample repository for the COEN-296 Capstone Project.
+This is a starter repository for the Capstone Project.
 Organize your code as per the sample repo structure.

 Follow `run_instructions.md` to start the example service.